successible/cleanslate/README.md

 4. Run `git pull origin main; bash deploy.sh`.
 This script will build and start three servers on `localhost` via Docker Compose.
 One, the database (PostgreSQL).
 Two, the client (React via busybox).
 Three, the GraphQL server (Hasura).
 Four, the authentication server (Express.js).

 > Note: Clean Slate uses the default `postgres` user and `postgres` database.
 It runs this database, Postgres 15, on port `5432` via Docker Compose.
 If you do not like this behavior, you must create your own `docker-compose.yml`.
-Then, run `export COMPOSE_FILE=<your-custom-file.yml>; git pull origin main; bash deploy.sh`
+Then, run `export COMPOSE_FILE=your-custom-file.yml; git pull origin main; bash deploy.sh`.
+Make sure to change `your-custom-file.yml` to the name of your actual file!

-5. Go to the `https://<your-domain>/console`.
+5. Go to the `https://example.com/console`.
+Make sure to change `example.com` to value of your actual domain.
 Log in with your `HASURA_GRAPHQL_ADMIN_SECRET` defined in your `.env`.
 Click `Data`, then `public`, then `profiles`, then `Insert Row`.
 On this screen, click `Save`.
 This will create a new Profile.
 Click to `Browse Rows`.
 Take note of the `apiToken` of the row you just made.
 That is your (very long) password to log in.
 If you want to create another user, follow the same procedure.
 Do not share this token with anyone else.
 It will enable them to access you account.

-6. You can now log in to `https://<your-domain>` with that token.
+6. You can now log in to `https://example.com` with that token.
+Make sure to change `example` to value of your actual domain.

 7. To deploy the newest version of Clean Slate, run `git pull origin main; bash deploy.sh` again.
 Remember to check [GitHub Releases](https://github.com/successible/cleanslate/releases) before you deploy!